Dying Young: Music

 The original music score was composed by James Newton Howard, with the main song "Theme from Dying Young" performed by American saxophonist Kenny G, it was nominated for a Best Pop Instrumental Performance.
-The soundtrack was released on July 2, 1991 by Arista Records.
+The soundtrack was released on July 2, 1991, by Arista Records.

 Reception

-Prior to its original 1991 release, Premiere magazine predicted the film to be the highest-grossing movie that summer.
+Prior to its original 1991 release, Premiere predicted the film to be the highest-grossing movie that summer.

-Dying Young grossed $33.6 million domestically and $48.6 million internationally, for a worldwide total of $82.2 million.
+Dying Young grossed $33.6 million domestically and $48.6 million internationally, with a worldwide total of $82.2 million.

 Critical response

-The film earned mainly negative reviews from critics.
-On Rotten Tomatoes the film has an approval rating of 25% based on 40 reviews with the following consensus: "Dying's easy; it's making audiences care about the romance at the heart of this inert drama that proves difficult."
-Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.
+Dying Young received generally negative reviews from critics.
+On Rotten Tomatoes, the film has an approval rating of 25% based on 40 reviews with the following consensus: "Dying's easy; it's making audiences care about the romance at the heart of this inert drama that proves difficult".
+Audiences surveyed by CinemaScore gave the film a grade of "B+" on a scale of A+ to F.

-Roger Ebert gave the film 2/4 and wrote: "Dying Young is a long, slow slog of a movie, up to its knees in drippy self-pity as it marches wearily toward its inevitable ending."
-Variety magazine wrote: "Julia's hot; Dying Young is lukewarm."
+Roger Ebert gave the film two out of four stars, and wrote: "Dying Young is a long, slow slog of a movie, up to its knees in drippy self-pity as it marches wearily toward its inevitable ending".
+Variety wrote: "Julia's hot; Dying Young is lukewarm".

-The film was nominated for 3 MTV Movie Awards at the 1992 MTV Movie Awards: 'Best Female Performance' and 'Most Desirable Female' for Julia Roberts, and 'Best Breakthrough Performance' for Campbell Scott.
+The film was nominated for three MTV Movie Awards at the 1992 MTV Movie Awards: Best Female Performance and Most Desirable Female for Julia Roberts, and Best Breakthrough Performance for Campbell Scott.